 There are lots of things you can do to help your skin feeling and looking it’s best during the Winter.

 Avoid long hot showers – Although the heat from a hot bath or shower can feel lovely when it’s chilly outside, unfortunately, the hot water can strip your skin of its natural oils and leave it feeling drier afterwards.

 Invest in a thick moisturiser – Your usual moisturiser that you use year-round might not be thick enough for the cold temperatures, with this in mind it can be a good idea to look into a thicker, more luxurious moisturiser.
-Possibly even a serum to seal in the goodness.
+Possibly even a hydrating face serum to seal in the goodness.

 Wear your sunscreen – If your face is exposed to sunlight, then you should be wearing your SPF.
 This means all year round, regardless of whether you’re inside or out.
 The experts at Transform have put together some visualisation on how exposure to UV rays can affect your skin.